Phillip Rhodes hopes one day his Māori whānau will bridge the yearning gap in his life

 Māori operatic baritone Philip Rhodes is disconnected from his whakapapa and one day hopes his dad's whānau can fill that gaping void.

 The internationally acclaimed opera star is in Aotearoa to play the lead in the New Zealand Opera production of Verdi's Macbeth – the first main scale production to go ahead since the beginning of the COVID pandemic.

-The show opens in Auckland tomorrow, with planned performances for Wellington, Christchurch and Dunedin.
+Macbeth, which opens tomorrow, will be staged in Auckland, Wellington, and Christchurch, in September and October.

 A protege of Dame Kiri Te Kanawa's Rhodes is a success of New Zealand's long reigning opera queen's teachings, and faith in her rising star.